rcav8tr/CS2Mod-ChangeCompany/ReadMe.md

 # Restrictions
 The mod has the following restrictions on changing a company:
-- The company cannot be changed on a building that is: service (has no company), signature, extractor, under construction, abandoned, condemned, deleted, destroyed, or outside connection.
+- The company cannot be changed on a building that is: service (has no company), extractor, under construction, abandoned, condemned, deleted, destroyed, or outside connection.
 - The company cannot be changed on a building that allows only one resource to be sold, produced, or stored.
   For example, a gas station can sell only Petrochemicals.
   The company on a gas station cannot be changed to sell any resource other than Petrochemicals.